 I am grateful that we have freedom of speech and can argue and debate.
 I have lived in countries where we could not make public our thoughts.
 Those that were made public were deliberately twisted to misguide us.
 The Germans interpreted the American News Media that the U.S.A. would bow out of the conflict and that prolonged the suffering for us for two more years.
 We were on the verge of ending the war with three mysterious bombs.
 We know where they ended up with their scientists.
 We had Ghettos in Poland, but you would not think they already had them in Chicago and New York City.
 I could tell you a lot more only arguments are fruitless and deceptive.

 The changes that we are facing now are far worse than the ones I left in Europe.
 When a person is forced to leave God out of his or her public life, that person might as well have died.
-Without the fear of God that shall hold me accountable, not just for my deeds but also for every useless word I speak, I would feel no restrained and behave scrupulously towards my fellowmen.
-When I lived in Poland, Russia and Germany, we did not dare slander each other as we do in America.
+Without the fear of God that shall hold me accountable, not just for my deeds, but also for every useless word I speak, I would feel no restrained and behave scrupulously towards my fellowmen.
+When I lived in Poland, Russia, and Germany, we did not dare slander each other as we do in America.
 Being a clergyman, I blame myself for having painted a loving God that no longer punishes us for our futilities.
 Did God let us go so another can come and teach us some manners?
-I am frightened by the rapid decline of a Godless morality that is without fear of a Supreme Justice!
-Are we the Babylon that is about to tumble (Rev.18)?
+I am frightened by the rapid decline of a godless morality that is without fear of a Supreme Justice!
+Are we the Babylon that is about to tumble (Revelation 18)?